EVERY DAY RAW PET FOOD REQUIREMENTS:

 Can you feed your pet a raw diet if they have pancreatitis?

 Yes!
 Raw food is highly digestible and contains naturally occurring enzymes which help your pet breakdown and properly absorb nutrients.
 Selecting a protein that’s naturally leaner, such as turkey, rabbit or kangaroo, will also help limit the amount of fat your pet ingests.

 Feeding your pet heavily processed grains, meat by-products, carbohydrates, sugars and fillers often found in kibble forces their digestive system to breakdown foods it was not designed to handle.
 As a result, their system needs to work even harder to digest this type of food.
 Raw diets are naturally easier for dogs and cats to digest as they evolved to absorb nearly all of their nutrition and energy from raw meat.

-Avoiding foods and treats high in fat, frequent exercise, and providing your pet with an easily digestible, species-appropriate diet can help prevent pancreatitis.
+Avoiding foods and treats high in fat, frequent exercise, and providing your pet with an easily digestible, species-correct diet can help prevent pancreatitis.
 Our formulas are always made with human grade, high-quality proteins and do not contain sugary vegetables or carbs which are difficult for dogs and cats to digest.
 If you’re searching for leaner menu items for your furry friend, our Original Kangaroo, Original Turkey, and Original Rabbit are fantastic low-fat options.